spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/creating-marketplace-abstract-product.md

 template: back-office-user-guide-template
 ---

-This document describes how to create a merchant abstract product.
+This document describes how to create a marketplace abstract product.

 ## Prerequisites

-To start working with merchant abstract products, go to **Merchant Portal > Products**.
+To start working with marketplace abstract products, go to **Merchant Portal > Products**.

 Review the reference information before you start, or just look up the necessary information as you go through the process.